Margaret Selina Martei

 Margaret Selina Martei was a Ghanaian politician.
-She was the member of parliament for the Asamankese constituency from 1965 to 1966.
+She was a member of parliament for the Asamankese constituency from 1965 to 1966.
 She also served as the General Secretary of the National Council of Ghana Women, a council that was founded in 1960 to provide "a channel for joint consultation and joint action on a national level in social, cultural, economic and political affairs of Ghanaian womanhood."
 Prior to becoming the General Secretary of the National Council of Ghana Women, she worked as a protocol officer at the Social Welfare Department of Ghana.